Benchangatrul284/hugo-blog/DEPLOY.md

 ## Streaming Details

 - Client requests `stream: true`.
-- Node proxy (`server/index.js`) streams SSE from OpenRouter to the browser.
+- Node proxy (`server/index.js`) streams SSE from Gemini to the browser.
 - Netlify Edge Function streams when available; the serverless function returns buffered JSON as a fallback.
 - The widget displays tokens incrementally; on non-streaming, it shows the final message when complete.